You Fight Them.

 Insurance Companies Reject, Minimize, and Delay Claims Every Day

-A denied insurance claim is not always the end of the fight.
+A denied insurance claim is not the end of the fight.
 In Maryland, an insurer may deny coverage outright, delay investigation, demand repeated documentation, undervalue the loss, dispute causation, or issue a partial payment that functions like a denial.
+What ever action the insurance company takes, they have to justify that decision.

 Insurer tactic: delay, denial, underpayment, exclusion language, “insufficient proof,” recorded statements, preferred-vendor reports, depreciation, causation disputes, or soft denial through low valuation.